 The Cosmos standard is the global certification for natural and organic cosmetics.
 The standard divides the type of ingredients used in cosmetic products into five categories and specifies the requirements for each.
 We source ingredients from manufacturers that start with natural raw ingredients sourced from sustainable practices and use methods that are environmentally sound and good for communities.

-Natural usually tends to mean it contains plant-based ingredients, though there’s a push by some new brands to move away from the word natural because they believe that there are safe synthetic ingredients that are environmentally friendly and pose no harm to the earth.
+Natural usually tends to mean it contains plant-based ingredients, though there’s a push by some new brands to move away from the word natural because they believe that there are safe petroleum-based ingredients that are environmentally friendly and pose no harm to the earth.
 Natural ingredients must be listed as Generally Recognized as Safe (GRAS) by the FDA and must meet the heavy metals purity criteria.
 Companies must fully disclose their ingredients accurately and truthfully and no animal testing of ingredients or products.

 Some watchdog groups have become powerful in challenging the mainstream beauty establishment on this issue; the EWG, established 25 years ago as a nonprofit to look at pesticides and food, is arguably the most powerful one.
 But since then, it’s expanded to larger environmental and human health initiatives, including cosmetics.
 In 2004, the same year the breast cancer paraben study was released, the group published its first Skin Deep cosmetics database.